How to Write a Lawn Care Contract (with Free Downloadable Template)

 So, don’t worry if your profit margin isn’t high right away.
 You’ll get there.

-Profit margin isn’t just a vanity metric.
-It’s a reflection of your pest control business’ financial position.
-It also impacts your company’s valuation and your ability to attract funding.
+Profit margin isn’t just a vanity metric, it’s a clear reflection of your pest control business’s financial health and efficiency in providing pest control services.
+It also impacts your company’s valuation, your access to funding, and even your reputation with commercial clients and local businesses.

-Draining your working capital and relying too heavily on debt can lead to cash flow issues.
-Cash flow issues are serious—they’re the reason 80% of new businesses fail
+Draining your working capital or relying too heavily on debt can cause persistent cash flow problems.
+And in the pest control industry, cash flow issues remain a leading cause of business failure in 80% of businesses.

 Your profit margin also impacts your pest control company’s creditworthiness.
 If you have a negative profit margin, lenders are less likely to finance your business.
 This means you’ll struggle to get loans.